Warzone2100/warzone2100/doc/PIE.md

 > -4.0 4.0 8.0

-Each point MUST be on a seperate line and MUST be indented with a tab.
+Each point MUST be on a separate line and MUST be indented with a tab.
 It MUST contain exactly 3 floating-point values in the order ''x y z''.
 Y denotes "up".

 ### POLYGONS